-The following section lays out the objectives Al-MARSAD set to accomplish during 2007, and assesses their outcomes.
+The following section lays out the objectives A-Marsad set to accomplish during 2008, and assesses their outcomes.

-Objective one: Al-MARSAD attempts to become a reference point regarding international human rights and humanitarian law in the Occupied Golan for concerned organizations and individuals at the local and international levels
+Objective one: Al-Marsad attempts to become a reference point regarding international human rights and humanitarian law in the Occupied Golan for concerned organizations and individuals at the local and international levels

-One of the main objects of Al-MARSAD's work is to make the organization a unique source of information by monitoring and documenting certain types of violations.
-Fieldworker's document violations in specific cases, take surveys and affidavits and are archived in a way that allows for the preparation of legal studies, reports, position papers, submissions, open letters and press releases.
-Many interviews were conducted by the organization's fieldworker's, lawyer and legal researchers as a preparatory step for publishing future studies in 2008 concerning separated families, settlements, trees uprooting.
-Furthermore, press releases and open letters are prepared and disseminated to local and international organizations and individuals.
+One of the main objects of Al-Marsad's work in 2008 is to keep striving in order to make the organization a unique source of information by monitoring and documenting certain types of violations.
+Fieldworker's document violations in specific cases take surveys and affidavits and are archived in a way that allows for the preparation of legal studies, reports, position papers, submissions, open letters and press releases.
+Many interviews were conducted by the organization's fieldworker's, lawyer and legal researchers as a preparatory step for studies and reports conducted in 2008 concerning separated families, settlements, forcible transfer and property destruction on order to change the existed landscape before 1967 and Israeli control over land and water resources in the Golan.
+Furthermore, press releases and open letters were prepared and disseminated to local, UN and international organizations and individuals.

-AL-MARSAD gathered 42 affidavits from victims and eye-witnesses of human rights violations in the Occupied Golan.
-These affidavits pertained to violations associated with the separated families, settlements, landmines, uprooting of trees.
-These efforts meets AL-MARSAD's objective to document and monitor human rights and humanitarian law violations by conducting fieldwork and establishing a databank by the end of 2009.
+Al-Marsad gathered tens of affidavits from victims and eye-witnesses of human rights violations in the Occupied Golan.
+These affidavits pertained to violations associated with the aforementioned studies and researches.
+These efforts meets Al-Marsad's objective to document and monitor human rights and humanitarian law violations by conducting fieldwork in order to put the basis of establishing a databank by the end of 2009.

 The gathered information from monitoring and documentation disseminated to officials, academics, human rights and civil society organizations, human rights activists, and other concerned parties.
-This makes AL-MARSAD a main resource for information-sharing through meetings and contacts with UN Special committee for the investigation of Israeli practices in Palestinian and Occupied Arab Territories, and representatives of different UN human rights Mechanisms like (Committee for Elimination of Racial Discrimination (CERD), UN-OHCHR and other UN officials.
+This makes Al-Marsad a main resource for information-sharing through meetings and contacts with UN Special committee for the investigation of Israeli practices in Palestinian and Occupied Arab Territories, and representatives of different UN human rights Mechanisms like (Committee for Elimination of Racial Discrimination (CERD), UN-OHCHR and other UN officials.

-During 2007, much of Al-MARSAD volunteer Lawyer efforts focused on providing free legal aid and counseling for individual victims of human rights abuses regarding such issues as prisoners, uprooting of trees, separated families, travel restrictions, landmines.
+During 2008, much of Al-Marsad Lawyer efforts continuo to focus on providing free legal aid and counseling for individual victims of human rights abuses regarding such issues as prisoners, uprooting of trees, separated families, travel restrictions, landmines.